stoddart/stoddart.github.io/_posts/2024-09-08-managing-dotfiles-with-chezmoi.md

 Now your ~/.zshrc is under version control.
 You can go ahead and add your most important dotfiles, like ~/.bashrc, ~/.bash_profile, ~/.profile, ~/.zshenv, ~/.tmux.conf, ~/.vimrc (or in my case, ~/.config/nvim/init.lua), ~/.ssh/config, ~/.gitconfig, ~/.gitignore_global, ~/.pythonrc, ~/.npmrc, ~/.curlrc, ~/.wgetrc, &c.

 chezmoi is designed to work closely with git and other version control systems.
-It integrates version control commands directly into the workflow, simplifying both management and deployment.
+It integrates version control commands directly into your workflow, simplifying both management and deployment.
 There's built-in templating, making it easy to customize your dotfiles for different machines, environments, or users.
 It also includes support for encryption, so you can safely manage secrets within your dotfiles repository using tools like [GPG](https://www.gnupg.org/).

 The package is cross-platform and designed to work seamlessly on Linux, macOS, and Windows.
 This makes it much more flexible if you manage dotfiles across different operating systems, and chezmoi is a bit more sophisticated in the way it manages edge cases.
 It allows you to configure certain files to be symlinked, copied, or ignored.
 It also supports conditional logic, so you can define different behaviours depending on the system or environment.